Cribbage: Complete Rules, Scoring, and Strategy

 2. Reaching exactly 31: 2 points

-5. Runs of 3 or more consecutive cards (in any order): 1 point per card in the run
+5. Runs of 3 or more cards played consecutively (in any order): 1 point per card in the run

 Common scenarios